 BILL SUMMARY: Each year the General Assembly must set the regulatory fees for the insurance industry and public utilities.
 The bill sets the public utility regulator fee at nine-hundredths percent (0.09%) of each public utility's North Carolina jurisdictional revenues.
-The bill also sets the insurance regulatory fee at 6.5 percent of a company's premiums tax liability.
-The bill also applies the insurance regulatory fee to Health Maintenance Organizations (HMO).
+It also sets a flat fee of \$200,000 to be assessed on the North Carolina Electric Membership Corporation.
+This funding is to cover the costs associated with the Commission's new oversight responsibilities as outlined in H.B.
+486. The bill also sets the insurance regulatory fee at 6.5 percent of a company's premiums tax liability.
+The bill applies the insurance regulatory fee to Health Maintenance Organizations (HMO).
 The rate for HMOs is based on a "presumed premiums tax liability".
 This presumed liability is calculated on what these companies would have paid in premiums tax if they were liable for such a tax (the HMOs do not pay a premiums tax).
 The bill applies the fee to a presumed premiums tax liability of 1.9% of the company's premium base.
 The bill also presumes an Article 65 corporate tax liability of 1.9% of their premium base.
 (Their actual premiums tax rate is 0.5%).
-The HMO payment is due on March 15th of each year for the previous year's tax.
+The HMO payment is due on March

+15th of each year for the previous year's tax.
 All other companies remit the fee when they pay the premiums tax.

-ASSUMPTIONS AND METHODOLOGY: The bill addresses three fees - the public utilities regulatory fee, the electric membership corporation regulatory fee, and the insurance regulatory fee.
+ASSUMPTIONS AND METHODOLOGY: The bill sets three fees - the public utilities regulatory fee, the electric membership corporation regulatory fee, and the insurance regulatory fee.
+The bill also authorizes the Department of Agriculture to charge fees that exceed the direct costs associated with an event.
+Currently the Department's fees for participation in fairs, festivals, and farmers markets can reflect only the direct cost of that involvement.